-Below are fat fertilizing and disease-causing culprits that contribute to weight gain, weight loss resistance, and poor health.
-Click on culprits below to learn more.
+Below are inflammatory culprits that contribute to weight gain and weight loss resistance.
+Click on specific culprit to learn more.

 Chemicals are in most of the foods we eat, the products we use, and the indoor air we breathe.
 The challenge today and why most diets fail is that most people are aware of the danger's chemicals have on their health but are unaware of the effect's these chemicals have on weight gain, weight loss resistance.
 Recent studies uncovered that certain types of chemicals, called endocrine disruptors, obesogens, and xenoestrogens affect healthy hormone balance, and maybe to blame for weight gain and weight loss resistance.
 The more chemicals you breathe, absorb, and consume, the more your hormones become unbalanced, and the more they sabotage your weight loss efforts and overall health.
 This discovery was the inspiration and passion for releasing my newest book, Toxic-Free Diet and Lifestyle.
 In this groundbreaking book, you'll learn how to achieve lasting weight loss results and better health without counting calories or exercising until your legs fall off.
 Learn More